SEC on the TV

 I know I’m grateful the SEC doesn’t share the contempt for new media that some of the sportswriters have.
 The SEC was kind enough to allow me to attend.
 I doubt many of those laughing would have welcomed any blogger to the event.

-3 Responses to “SEC on the TV” Subscribe
+3 thoughts on “SEC on the TV”

-Sportswriters are supposed to be folks who have ‘more informed’ opinions than the rank and file, and the skill to present that opinion in an entertaining way (plus they have the platform).
+1. Sportswriters are supposed to be folks who have ‘more informed’ opinions than the rank and file, and the skill to present that opinion in an entertaining way (plus they have the platform).
 Many of the bloggers nowdays do a good job of presenting their opinions too.
 Most of us readers are looking for others who share our personal opinions and ‘get it’.
 Some readers form their opinions after reading blogs or articles.
 I enjoy the few ‘free’ ones I read and this site one of them.

-Whether one is launched or not, we’re more deserving of our own channel than any other conference in the nation.
+2. Whether one is launched or not, we’re more deserving of our own channel than any other conference in the nation.